swup/docs/docs/options/options.md

 }
 ```

-The above example tells Swup to treat all these paths that start with `/projects/?` as one.
+The above example tells swup to treat all these paths that start with `/projects/?` as one.
 It will now ignore all changes to the URL (through link clicks or history browsing) if the previous and next URL resolve to the same one.
 It will also use the resolved path for its cache (if active) and for storing and restoring the scroll position (if the SwupScrollPlugin is in use).

 The option defaults to this: